 5.3.4 Engines must have two inlet and two exhaust valves per cylinder.

-Only reciprocating poppet valves with axial displacement are permitted.
+Only reciprocating poppet valves with axial displacement mechanically actuated by the camshafts are permitted.

 The sealing interface between the moving valve component and the stationary engine component must be circular.